xanimo/dogeauth/README.md

 ## Passwordless based authentication across web services

-With BitAuth, users can use the same, strong password to encrypt their keys and not worry about one service gaining access to another.
+With dogeauth, users can use the same, strong password to encrypt their keys and not worry about one service gaining access to another.

-In the future, an identity system could be built around BitAuth keys where a user could create one key to represent an identity which could authenticate against multiple services.
+In the future, an identity system could be built around dogeauth keys where a user could create one key to represent an identity which could authenticate against multiple services.